Noninterference Analysis of Irreversible Systems and Reversible Systems Featuring both Nondeterminism and Probabilities: Characteristics of Probabilistic Security Properties

 \subsection{Preservation and Compositionality}

-\mbox{\blue{Almost}} all the probabilistic noninterference properties of Definition~\ref{def:prob_bisim_sec_prop} turn out to be preserved by the bisimilarity employed in their definition.
-This means that if a process $E_{1}$ is secure under any of such properties \blue{for which preservation holds}, then every other \blue{bisimilar} process $E_{2}$ is secure too \blue{according to the same property}.
-This is very useful for automated property verification, as it allows us to work with the process with the smallest state space among the \blue{bisimilar} ones.
+\mbox{Almost} all the probabilistic noninterference properties of Definition~\ref{def:prob_bisim_sec_prop} turn out to be preserved by the bisimilarity employed in their definition.
+This means that if a process $E_{1}$ is secure under any of such properties for which preservation holds, then every other bisimilar process $E_{2}$ is secure too according to the same property.
+This is very useful for automated property verification, as it allows us to work with the process with the smallest state space \blue{modulo bisimilarity}.

-The preservation result of \blue{the forthcoming} \blue{Theorem~\ref{thm:prob_preservation}} immediately follows from \blue{Lemma~\ref{lem:prob_bisim_congr}} below, which \blue{establishes when} $\wbis{\rm pw}$ and $\wbis{\rm pb}$ are congruences with respect to the operators occurring in the aforementioned noninterference properties. \blue{Congruence with respect to action prefix is also addressed as it will be exploited in the proof of the compositionality result of Theorem~\ref{thm:prob_compositionality}}.
-Similar congruence results in the non-strictly alternating model have been proven in~\cite{AGT12} for $\wbis{\rm pb}$ \blue{whereas they have not been investigated in~\cite{PLS00} for $\wbis{\rm pw}$}.
+The preservation result of the forthcoming Theorem~\ref{thm:prob_preservation} immediately follows from Lemma~\ref{lem:prob_bisim_congr} below, which establishes when $\wbis{\rm pw}$ and $\wbis{\rm pb}$ are congruences with respect to the operators occurring in the aforementioned noninterference properties.
+Congruence with respect to action prefix is also addressed as it will be exploited in the proof of the compositionality result of Theorem~\ref{thm:prob_compositionality}.
+Similar congruence results in the non-strictly alternating model have been proven in~\cite{AGT12} for $\wbis{\rm pb}$\blue{,} whereas they have not been investigated in~\cite{PLS00} for $\wbis{\rm pw}$.

-\blue{The congruence lemma is preceded by the following lemma about the relationship between parallel composition of processes and product of probabilities.}
+The congruence lemma is preceded by the following lemma about the relationship between parallel composition of processes and product of probabilities.

-\begin{lem} \blue{Let $E_{1} \pco{L} E_{2}, E'_{1} \pco{L} E'_{2} \in \procs$.
-Then $\proba(E_{1} \pco{L} E_{2}, E'_{1} \pco{L} E'_{2}) = \proba(E_{1}, E'_{1}) \cdot \proba(E_{2}, E'_{2})$.}
+\begin{lem} Let $E_{1} \pco{L} E_{2}, E'_{1} \pco{L} E'_{2} \in \procs$.
+Then $\proba(E_{1} \pco{L} E_{2}, E'_{1} \pco{L} E'_{2}) = \proba(E_{1}, E'_{1}) \cdot \proba(E_{2}, E'_{2})$.

 \begin{proof}

 There are two cases:

 \begin{itemize}